pavloomelchenko/AWS-CSA-2019-study-notes/Course/S3/README.md

 * Key terminology about CloudFront:
-  * Edge Location: Is the location where the content is cached (separate from AWS AZ's or regions) Be aware that you can also write on edge locations, is not ready only.
+  * Edge Location: Is the location where the content is cached (separate from AWS AZ's or regions) Be aware that you can also write on edge locations, is not read only
-  * Invalidating (erasing) the cache costs money.
+  * Invalidating (erasing) the CDN cache costs money (exam topic)
   * Origin: Is the source of the files the CDN will distribute.
 An origin can be an EC2 instance, an S3 bucket, an Elastic Load Balancer or Route53, you can also have your own origin, it not mandatory that is within AWS.
   * Distribution: Is the name AWS calls CDN's.
     * You can Have two types: Web that is for generic web contents and RTMP that is for video streaming
     * TTL: time to live of the cached object.